Positive Impact at the Junction of Research, Policy & Partnership

 Learn more about the Anne E. Fowler Literacy Fellows Program, Eligibility, and How to Apply

-This opportunity is available to certified teachers with a Masters degree.
 There are several Fellowship options available to interested candidates.
-All options provide Fellows with a tuition stipend to cover 30 of 36 credits, membership (including journal benefits) to both the International Literacy Association and the International Dyslexia Association, a text book stipend, access to an annual Summer Reading Institute, and access to a Professional Development series delivered by Literacy How.
+All options provide Fellows with a tuition stipend to cover 30 of 36 credits, membership (including journal benefits) to both the International Literacy Association and the International Dyslexia Association, a text book stipend, access to an annual Fall Reading Institute, and access to a Professional Development series delivered by Literacy How.
 Literacy Mentors are also provided by Literacy How, a Fellowship partner specializing in providing educators with comprehensive, research-based professional development, with a focus on PreK through grade 3.
-Literacy How’s mentors are available to answer questions, give feedback, and problem solve.
-They model lessons, co-teach, coach, and reflect.

 Some fellowship options provide Fellows with a semester of year-long negotiated year of absence, a generous financial stipend, and a healthcare allowance.

 Questions about the application process should be directed to the Office of Graduate Admission.
-Phone: 203-254-4184 or email: firstname.lastname@example.org.
+To apply: visit https://www.fairfield.edu/graduate/admission/how-to-apply/.

 Read the press release.
 Read the CT Post article, “Stamford teacher learns about complexities of reading.”